CyVerse-learning-materials/learning-materials-home/docs/faq.md

 ??? question "**How do I get help with a tool (app) or workflow?**"

-    The steps to get help depend on whether you're a novice or an expert with the tool (executable or binary) on which the app or workflow is based.
+    The steps to get Help depend on whether you're a novice or an expert with the tool (executable or binary) on which the app or workflow is based.